Itaberaba-Hospital Vila Penteado (São Paulo Metro)

 Itaberaba-Hospital Vila Penteado will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
-In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia, in the North Side, to São Joaquim station of Line 1-Blue.
+In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
 Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.

-The station will be located in the confluence between Rua Amaro Rodrigues, Rua São Leonardo and Rua Diadema.
+The station will be located in the intersection between Rua Amaro Rodrigues, Rua São Leonardo and Rua Diadema.
 The station will have two entrances: one on Avenida Itaberaba, 1823; another on Avenida Ministro Petrônio Portela, 1850, next to Vila Penteado General Hospital and CEU Freguesia do Ó.